What Is "360-Degree Feedback" and How Do You Use It?

 The Structure of 360-Degree Feedback

-The 360-degree feedback is a powerful tool that gathers performance reviews from everybody an employee mixes with, like managers, peers, subordinates, and even clients.
+The 360-degree feedback is a powerful tool that gathers performance reviews from everybody an employee comes into contact with, like managers, peers, subordinates, and even clients.

 During the survey, you want to make sure all answers are confidential.
 This usually means six to ten people providing their feedback anonymously online.
 This promise of confidentiality results in real and constructive feedback without the fear of starting personal conflicts.